realzlight/ZLIGHT-PORTFOLIO/README.md

 SUMMARY - LEARNING CODING FROM 10 Y/O. CAN BUILD SYSTEM IN PYTHON.
 CAN USE JAVA FOR DATA STRUCTURE AND ALGORITHMS (DSA).
 C FOR BASIC THINGS OR OPERATING SYSTEMS OR FOR DEEP ANALYSIS OF COMPUTER STRUCTURE.
 THIS GITHUB PAGE IS NOT TOO OLD (LAST OF 2025).
 I HAVE BUILD 5 OR 6 SYSTEMS IN PYTHON IN 15 DAYS YOU CAN SEE MY PROJECTS AND SOURCE CODE BELOW.

 *FUN FACT - HOW CAN SOMEONE BELIEVE THAT A 13 Y/O KID CAN CODE IN 5 OR 6 LANGUAGES LOL XD.
 BUT ITS THE TRUTH.
-THUS WHOLE README PAGE IS WRITTEN BY ME NO AI OR ChatGPT, GEMINI, CLAUDE, ETC....
+THIS WHOLE README PAGE IS WRITTEN BY ME NO AI OR ChatGPT, GEMINI, CLAUDE, ETC....
 IF YOU WANNA TALK TO ME "@real_zlight" INSTA I'D FOLLOW ME THERE. *I DON'T FREELANCE OR TRYING TO EARN MONEY FROM MY SKILLS I AM JUST DEVELOPING IT BY CREATING PROJECTS AND SHOWCASING HERE*.

 *TAGS - #PROCODER #FASTLEARNER #WEBDEV #DATAANALYST